Club Plum nominates for Best of the Net.

 Flash Fiction: Please send one piece of flash fiction of no more than 800 words to firstname.lastname@example.org.
 Include a short bio, and do not send previously published work.
 Do send lyrical prose, wondrous prose, fierce prose.
 Do send words that successfully skate on the edge of realities.
 Arresting prose lodged in one reality is also well received.

-Prose Poetry: Please send up to three prose poems to email@example.com.
+Prose Poetry: DO NOT SEND POETRY BROKEN INTO VERSE LINES; YOU WILL NOT GET A RESPONSE.
+Please send up to three prose poems to email@example.com.
 Include a short bio, and do not send previously published work.
 Do send lyrical poems and surprising poems.
 Do send poems that unravel, ending with a lump in the editor’s throat.
-DO NOT SEND POETRY BROKEN INTO VERSE LINES.

 Art: Please send one JPG image to email@example.com.
 The editor appreciates acrylics, pen-and-ink line art, pencil drawings, collage, watercolor, experimental, impressionistic and abstract pieces, both black-and-white and color.
 The editor will pass on photography.
 Please send a brief description of the medium of the piece.
 Artists are encouraged to send a website link where more works are showcased.